Pages

 A19B1F2aD28Apr1871p4

-of their acquaintances I have told all of the news I can think of and have not told any either
+I have told all of the news I can think of and have not told any either

-I expect this will do untill three or four weeks; if I write any oftener they ^will tease me to much;.
+I expect this will do untill three or four weeks if I write any oftener they will tease me to much;.
 I would be glad to see a letter from you soon

 Ma joins me in regards to all the family.
-I remain a true friend
+I remain a true friend of yours---------&------- always

-of yours allways Kate.
+Kate.
 C. McFarland,

 P.S. please not to show this to any one